Maps of toric varieties in Cox coordinates: Geometry of descriptions

 Moreover, on the interior of $\pi_X(\agree{\Phi}{\varphi})$ the scheme defined by $J_B$ is a subscheme of $\phireginv(B)$. \end{thm}

 The main content of this result is that our ability to compute a preimage for $B$ depends in part on the equations we use to define $B$.

-\begin{cor} Let $X,Y,\varphi,\Phi$ and $B$ be as in the theorem. \begin{enumerate} \item If $\Phi$ is a complete description, then the subscheme $B$ has computable preimage on the smooth locus $Y_0$ of $Y$. \item If $\Phi$ is a complete description and $I_B$ freely defines $B$, then $B$ has a computable preimage on $Y$. \item If $\Phi$ is a complete description and $\phireginv(B) = \overline{\phireginv(B \cap Y_0)}$ (which happens for instance, when $B$ is disjoint from the singularities of $Y$), then $B$ has a computable preimage on $Y$ \end{enumerate} \end{cor} The conditions do not impose requirements on the existence of many Cartier divisors on $Y$ (although Cartier divisors are required by part~\ref{item:free_preimage} implicitly).
+\begin{cor} Let $X,Y,\varphi,\Phi$ and $B$ be as in the theorem. \begin{enumerate} \item If $\Phi$ is a complete description, then the subscheme $B$ has computable preimage on the smooth locus $Y_0$ of $Y$. \item If $\Phi$ is a complete description and $I_B$ freely defines $B$, then $B$ has a computable preimage on $Y$. \item If $\Phi$ is a complete description and $\phireginv(B) = \overline{\phireginv(B \cap Y_0)}$ (which happens for instance, when $B$ is disjoint from the singularities of $Y$), then $B$ has a computable preimage on $Y$ \end{enumerate} \end{cor} The conditions do not impose requirements on the existence of many Cartier divisors on $Y$.

 The proof of the main part of the theorem is in two steps which we state as separate lemmas.
 The first step reduces the theorem to the case where $I_B$ is a principal ideal.
 In the second we observe that the computable preimage property holds on the Cartier locus of principal ideals.
-The proof of the ``moreover'' part of the theorem very similar to the proof of Theorem~\ref{thm:image_under_description_agrees}, so we omit it: one would choose a suitable cover of open affine subsets of $X$ and $Y$, and prove the appropriate inclusion of ideals; the calculations may be simplified by proving additivity (in the same way as Lemma~\ref{lem:preimage_is_additive} below) and reducing to the case where $I_B$ is a principal ideal.
+The proof of the ``moreover'' part of the theorem very similar to the proof of Theorem~\ref{thm:image_under_description_agrees}, so we omit it: one would choose suitable open affine covers of $X$ and $Y$, and prove the appropriate inclusion of ideals; the calculations may be simplified by observing additivity of ideals and reducing to the case where $I_B$ is a principal ideal.

 \begin{lemma} Having a computable preimage is additive in the following sense.
 Let $B_1$ and $B_2$ be two subschemes in $Y$.
 Suppose $W\subset Y$ is an open subset on which both $B_1$ and $B_2$ have a computable preimage with respect to their defining ideals $I_{B_1}, I_{B_2} \subset \cox Y$ respectively.
 Then the closed subscheme $B_1\cap B_2$ has a computable preimage on $W$ with respect to $I_{B_1}+I_{B_2}$. \end{lemma}